megastef/node-red-contrib-logsene/README.md

 # node-red-contrib-logsene

 **A [Node-Red](http://nodered.org/) wrapper for [Logsene](http://sematext.com/logsene)**

-Makes your IoT components logging to the cloud.
+It makes your "Things" logging to the cloud.
+Where else, on your device is not much space!

 # Introduction